Why do I need a license, anyway?

 To qualify for a real estate sales license you must be at least age 18 or older.

-Actually, no, you don’t need a diploma (although having one certainly doesn’t hurt).
-You don’t need a college degree, either.
+As og Aug.
+28, 2018, the state Legislature imnplemented a requirement that real estate sales licensees must hold a high school diploma or its equivalent at the time they apply for a license.
+No college degree is necessary.
 You also don’t need to be currently employed.
 Getting a license can lead you into a whole new career, though, and that’s sort of the point!

 The “buts …”